Homeowners often wonder how to identify the different signs of foundation problems. It’s definitely a good question to ask.

 Your home’s structural integrity depends on the strength of your foundation.
 It supports everything else – walls, windows, floors, doorways, roof – so when your foundation is damaged, it can cause serious problems throughout your home.

 Like most things in life, your foundation is subject to environmental stress.
-Expanding and contracting soil, excessive moisture and inadequate drainage are some of the most common threats to your home’s foundation.
-Over time, environmental stressors can cause a foundation to shift, crack or settle unevenly.
-And homeowners often miss early warning signs of foundation damage
+Expanding and contracting soil, excessive moisture, and inadequate drainage are some of the most common threats to your home’s foundation.
+Over time, environmental stress can cause the foundation to shift, crack or settle unevenly.
+And homeowners can often miss the early warning signs of foundation damage.

 How to Identify the Issue